Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### Idempotent and Deterministic
 Every Dag should be Idempotent and Deteministic

-- Idempotent: If you execute your dag multimple times, you should allways get the same side effects
+- Idempotent: If you execute your dag multimple times, you should always get the same side effects
 - Deterministic: If you execute your dag with the same inputs you will get the same output

 ### Backfilling